-- 43. The Applicant must prepare a Rehabilitation Management Plan for the Ashton Mine Complex to the satisfaction of DRE to manage potential impacts of the development.
-This plan must: - (a) be prepared in consultation with the Department, OEH, EPA, DPI Water, Council and the CCC;

-- (b) be prepared in accordance with any relevant DRE guideline, and be consistent with the rehabilitation objectives in Table 11 and in the EA and the previous EIAs; - (c) build, to the maximum extent practicable, on the other management plans required under this consent; and - (d) address all aspects of rehabilitation and mine closure, including final land use assessment, rehabilitation objectives, domain objectives, completion criteria and rehabilitation monitoring, and include: - an evaluation of end land use options for the final void; and - a life of mine tailings management strategy, including an environmental risk assessment demonstrating that the emplacements can be designed, managed and rehabilitated appropriately.
+- 43. The Applicant must prepare and implement a Rehabilitation Management Plan for the Ashton Mine Complex in accordance with the conditions imposed in the mining lease(s) associated with the development under the Mining Act 1992.
+This plan must: - (a) Deleted - (b) be prepared in accordance with any relevant Resources Regulator guideline, and be consistent with the rehabilitation objectives in Table 11 and the documents listed in condition 2 of Schedule 2 and Appendix 4 of this consent; - (c) build, to the maximum extent practicable, on the other management plans required under this consent; and - (d) address all aspects of rehabilitation and mine closure, including final land use assessment, rehabilitation objectives, domain objectives, completion criteria and rehabilitation monitoring, and include: - an evaluation of end land use options for the final void; and - a life of mine tailings management strategy, including an environmental risk assessment demonstrating that the emplacements can be designed, managed and rehabilitated appropriately.